CBP Officer

 I know you have to declare more than $10K when crossing the border, but are agents allowed to seize it anyway if they're suspicious?
 And do travelers have to prove to YOU that it's not dirty money?
 (Having to prove a negative is kinda crazy.)

-Asked by 10K over 9 years ago
+Asked by 10K almost 10 years ago

 We cannot seize money under suspicion alone, unless you blatantly tell us the money your bringing is illegally earned.
 The only time your money gets seized (after you declared it) is if you have been under investigation for a while and Agents have gathered enough intelligence and evidence to provide to the courts to make an arrest.
 This is a long processes and the majority of criminals who declare money dont even know we have intel on them.